Haskell and Deliberate Practice

 This sums up the idea of deliberate practice.
 We focus on one thing at a time, and practice that one thing deliberately.
 Mindless practice, or practice for the sake of practice will only give us slow progress.
 It may even impede our progress if we build up bad habits.
 We can apply it to any skill out there, including coding.
 We want to build up tiny habits that will gradually make us better.

-So deliberate practice is a system of building up skills that we want.
+So deliberate practice is a system of building up skills we want.
 However, there are also plenty of habits we don’t want.
 We do many things that we realize later are errors.
 And the worst thing is when we realize we’ve made the same error over and over again!

 Waitzkin notes in Art of Learning, “If a student of any disciple could avoid ever repeating the same mistake twice, they would skyrocket to the top of their field.”
 We could also do this if we avoid mistakes entirely, but this isn’t possible.
 We’ll always make mistakes the first time we try something.